Queen Latifah: 1991–2001: Early career

 She began her film career by having supporting roles in the 1991 and 1992 films House Party 2, Juice and Jungle Fever.
-Moreover, she has guest starred in two episodes during the second season (1991–1992) of the NBC hit The Fresh Prince of Bel-Air and had a guest role as herself on a tv sitcom Hangin' with Mr. Cooper in 1993.
+Moreover, she has guest starred in two episodes during the second season (1991–1992) of the NBC hit The Fresh Prince of Bel-Air and had a guest role as herself on the ABC sitcom Hangin' with Mr. Cooper in 1993.
 From 1993 to 1998, Latifah had a starring role on Living Single, the FOX sitcom, which gained high ratings among black audiences; she also wrote and performed its theme song.
 Her mother Rita played her mother on-screen.
 Latifah appeared in the 1996 box-office hit, Set It Off, and had a supporting role in the Holly Hunter film Living Out Loud (1998).
 She played the role of Thelma in the 1999 movie The Bone Collector, alongside Denzel Washington and Angelina Jolie.
 She also had her own talk show, The Queen Latifah Show, from 1999 to 2001 and revamped in 2013.
 On January 6, 2014, The Queen Latifah Show was renewed for a second season.
 However, on November 21, 2014, Sony Pictures Television canceled Latifah's show due to declining ratings.
 Production of the series closed down, taking effect on December 18, 2014, leaving new episodes that were broadcast until March 6, 2015.